 (a) Abuse of Library Privileges – All attempts to deprive others of equal access to library materials violate academic integrity.
 These attempts include the hiding or hording of library materials for exclusive use; a willful or repeated failure to respond to recall notices; and the removal or attempt to remove library materials from the College library without authorization.
 Marking, defacing, theft, or destruction of books and articles or other library materials that serves to deprive others of equal access to these materials also violates academic integrity.

 (b) Abuse of Shared Electronic Media – Actions that take away equal access to shared electronic media used for academic purposes constitute a violation.

 (c) Bribery – Includes bribing, or attempting to bribe, faculty or staff to attain an unfair academic advantage.

 (d) Cheating – Attempting to use or using unauthorized material or information as study aids in any academic exercise.
 Receiving or giving information by any means before, during, or after tests, quizzes, and/or examinations when not specifically allowed by the instructor is a form of unauthorized assistance and is, therefore, cheating.
 Specific examples include, but are not limited to, the following:

-- use of programming calculators or other electronic devices with stored data, notes, programs, or any other unauthorized information;
+iv. use of programming calculators or other electronic devices with stored data, notes, program or any other unauthorized information;

 (e) Counterfeit work – Includes work turned in as one’s own that was created, researched, or produced by someone else.
 Turning in a report of another’s research, submitting a paper researched or written by someone else, having someone else take a test, submitting joint projects as solely one’s own, and copying someone’s computer file and making changes to it are all forms of counterfeit work and are unacceptable.
 A student should not give or e-mail a computer file to someone to compare his or her assignment to; this may lead to the work being counterfeited.